karthikhosur/italtoken/whitepaper.md

 From the user perspective, this architecture provides a seamless experience:

-- Activities generate immediate token rewards visible in their wallet
+- Activities on CVmine generate immediate token rewards visible in their wallet
 - Blockchain confirmations occur in the background without user intervention
 - Transaction history distinguishes between pending (off-chain only) and confirmed (on-chain) transactions
 - Users can request expedited settlement for large transactions if needed